A Summer Guide to Salzburg, Austria

 jana meerman waldbad salzburg austria

-5. Head a little further out of the city to spend a day lakeside
+Head out of the city to spend a day lakeside

-Salzburg is right on the border with Germany, in the middle of Austria.
-It is surrounded by mountains, making it seriously stunning when it comes to nature, access to adventure and pretty little lakes to discover.
-I've put together a complete guide with twenty of my favourite lakes near to Salzburg that I absolutely adore visiting - and they're all great for a day trip on a hot summer day.
+Salzburg is surrounded by mountains, making it seriously stunning when it comes to nature, access to adventure and pretty lakes to discover.
+I've put together two complete lake guides, one with all my favourite lakes in Austria (organized by state) and one with all my favourites in Bavaria, Germany's southernmost state bordering Austria.

-Check out my guide to the best lakes to visit near Salzburg!
+→ Check out all my favourite lakes to visit in Austria!

 Mondsee